TubarrApp/Tubarr/README.md

 sudo mv tubarr /usr/local/bin/tubarr tubarr --help
 ```

+(The "sudo mv tubarr /usr/local/bin/tubarr" line will stop the web frontend working as the program expects the HTML files in a location relative to itself.
+Omit this if you want to use the web frontend and add the Tubarr file location to $PATH).

 Tubarr stores its database and logs under `~/.tubarr`.
 Metarr logs live in `~/.metarr`.